Kentucky & Indiana Terminal Bridge: Design

-Alignment with the national heritage of the United States

-The alignment of the K & I is along America's ancient roads known as the Great Buffalo Trace and Wilderness Road.
-Early Americans crossed at the limestone and coral rapids for 8,000 years.
-This strategic location has the only waterfall cascade on the 1,000 mile Ohio & Mississippi River.
-The location of the K & I is of enormous historic and sentimental importance and reflects the pioneer roots in our national destiny.
-America can commemorate the eighteenth-century migration of hundreds of thousands of settlers into Kentucky and Indiana via the Buffalo Traces by reopening the footpath across the Kentucky and Indiana Bridge.
-Today, some 48 million Americans have ancestors who moved through the Cumberland Gap and into Kentucky and Indiana along these pioneer trails.

-In Louisville, this route offered the most rapid connection to U.S. Highway 150 or Dixie Highway heading southwest and Lexington Road heading southwest.
-In Indiana between Vincennes and New Albany, the road follows the original route of the Buffalo Trace.

-Public right of way

-Each level of government, federal, state, and city, preserved their right of way and established speed limits across the Kentucky and Indiana Bridge.
+The alignment of the K&I is along America's ancient roads known as the Great Buffalo Trace and Wilderness Road.
+People have crossed at the limestone and coral rapids for 8,000 years.
+This strategic location has the only waterfall cascade on the 1000 mi Ohio and Mississippi River.
+In Louisville, this route offered the most rapid connection to U.S. Route 150 or Dixie Highway heading southwest and Lexington Road heading southwest.
+In Indiana the road follows the original route of the Buffalo Trace between Vincennes and New Albany.
+Each level of government, federal, state, and city, preserved its right of way and established speed limits across the bridge.
 In doing that, Louisville city leaders also mandated that the purpose of the bridge was for four modes of transportation: railroad, streetcar, vehicle, and pedestrian purposes.
-The City of Louisville and Federal Government also declared the Kentucky and Indiana Bridge a postal route and retained its right of way in perpetuity.
+The city of Louisville and Federal Government also declared the K&I Bridge a postal route and retained its right of way in perpetuity.

-Safety in design

-Designer Mace Moulton, Member of the American Society of Civil Engineers, highlighted the K & I Bridge design, which included thoughtful safety innovations at the National Conference of the American Society of Civil Engineers in 1887.
-He chose the best Ohio River location in Louisville across the Falls of the Ohio, where it has the least width.
+Designer Mace Moulton, a member of the American Society of Civil Engineers, highlighted the K&I Bridge design, which included safety innovations, at the National Conference of the American Society of Civil Engineers in 1887.
+He chose the Ohio River location in Louisville across the Falls of the Ohio, where it has the least width.
 This gave residents of New Albany and Louisville a shorter and independent entrance to their cities.

-The railroad track was placed in the center between two trusses; one roadway on the outside of each truss, supported upon projecting brackets, and the sidewalks on either side of the railroad track and inside the main trusses.
-Designers used high visual screens along the roadway - to calm horses, livestock, and to keep drivers focused on the roadway and not distracted by trains.
+The railroad track was placed in the center between two trusses with a roadway on the outside of each truss, supported on projecting brackets, and with sidewalks on either side of the railroad track and inside the main trusses.
+Designers used high visual screens along the roadway to calm horses and livestock and to keep drivers focused on the roadway and not distracted by trains.
 On both the Louisville and New Albany sides, the common roadway and railway tracks are grade separated or completely independent.